PhilWaldmann/openrecord/docs/setup.md

 # Setup

-The easies way to get started is to point OpenRecord to an exsting database.
+The easies way to get started is to point OPENRECORD to an exsting database.
 E.g. a [SQLite3](https://sqlite.org) database file:

 ```js